 There’s also a possible link between reinfection and staying with the same sexual partner before and after treatment.
 Research has shown that infection was two to three times more likely to come back for cisgender women with ongoing cis male partners.
 For sex between people with vulvas, BV has also been associated with new partners, having a partner with BV, and receptive oral sex.

 Wondering how this happens?
 It often comes down to estrogen levels.
 That’s because estrogen promotes the production of a sugar called glycogen.
-Glycogen acts as the main form of sustenance for protective bacteria called lactobacilli, which help maintain a healthy vaginal pH and keep pathogens at bay.
+Glycogen acts as the main form of sustenance for protective bacteria, which helps maintain a healthy vaginal pH and keep pathogens at bay.
 When there is less estrogen present, there is less glycogen to feed the lactobacilli, which leaves an opportunity for BV-causing bacteria to overgrow.

 This is just the tip of the iceberg regarding all the ways hormones can influence the microbiome but you can read more about this relationship here.

-An individual enters menopause when they have gone 12 consecutive months without a menstrual cycle (the time leading up to this, when cycles start to dwindle, is known as perimenopause).
+A person enters menopause when they have gone 12 consecutive months without a menstrual cycle (the time leading up to this, when cycles start to dwindle, is known as perimenopause).
 The menstrual cycle is the main source of reproductive hormones.
-As these hormones decline during menopause, there is an increased risk for certain vaginal infections
+As these hormones decline during menopause, there is an increased risk for certain vaginal infections.

-Remember how estrogen feeds protective bacteria who keep pathogens in check?
-Lowered estrogen means less protective bacteria and therefore a less acidic, more vulnerable vaginal environment—which can invite BV-causing bacteria to overgrow.
+Remember how estrogen feeds protective bacteria that keep pathogens in check?
+Lowered estrogen means fewer Lactobacilli and therefore a less acidic, more vulnerable vaginal environment — which can invite BV-causing bacteria to overgrow.

 A lack of estrogen can also cause atrophy or thinning of the vaginal tissue which can impact the physical structure of the reproductive system, leading to an increased risk of UTIs.
 When the vaginal environment is disrupted in this way, it opens the door for bacteria such as E. coli to colonize and travel up into the urethra, causing infection.
 Sometimes, the bacteria hang around in the vaginal microbiome and travel upwards now and again, potentially leading to recurrent bladder infections.